AshleyCoder3/web-45-node-api2-project-AshleyCoder3/README.md

   - return the following JSON: `{ message: "The post could not be removed" }`.

 #### 6 [GET] /api/posts/:id/comments
+- `findPostComments()`: the findPostComments accepts a `postId` as its first argument and returns a promise that resolves to an array of all comments on the post associated with the post id.

 - If the _post_ with the specified `id` is not found: